More about: Versailles Day Trips from Paris

 Visit Versailles with the Paris Pass

-If you are purchasing the Paris Pass during your visit to the French capital, entry to Versailles will be free as part of the Paris Museum Pass which is included in this pack.
+If you are purchasing the Paris Pass during your visit to the French capital, entry to Versailles will be free as part of the Paris Museum Pass which is included in this package.
 What will not be included is the return trip to Versailles as, although this tourist card includes the metro, Versailles is outside the city centre.

 If you want to know more about this "tourist card" you can read this guide I wrote about Paris Pass in which I also tell you about other similar cards with which you will get free entry to the most important tourist attractions and museums in Paris.